 Drain off all but one tablespoon of the grease from the skillet and then return the skillet to the heat.
 Add the asparagus and broccoli to the rendered fat and saute for 5 minutes, stirring often, until the vegetables are crisp-tender.

 In a medium mixing bowl, whisk together eggs, cream, cheese, and salt and pepper.
 Pour the egg mixture over the vegetables in the skillet.

-Place the skillet into the oven and bake for 20 minutes until the eggs are set and the top is browned.
+Place the skillet into the oven and bake for 20 minutes or until the eggs are set and the top is slightly browned.

 Allow the frittata to cool for 5-10 minutes before serving.